Traumatic Servicemembers' Group Life Insurance (TSGLI)

 Traumatic Injury Protection (TSGLI) is a rider to Servicemembers' Group Life Insurance (SGLI) that provides automatic traumatic injury coverage to all Service members under the Servicemembers' Group Life Insurance (SGLI) program.
 The TSGLI rider provides payment to Service members who are severely injured (on or off duty) and suffer a loss as the result of a traumatic event.
 Effective October 1, 2011, the Veterans' Benefits Improvement Act of 2010 removed the requirement that injuries during the retroactive period must be incurred in Operation Enduring or Iraqi Freedom.
 Qualifying Soldiers who receive a TSGLI payment can spend the money at their own discretion.

 Retired Soldiers are not eligible for TSGLI as they are not eligible for SGLI (click here to see the SGLI fact sheet).

-However, former National Guard Soldiers who sustained a traumatic injury prior to separating from service and during the retroactive period may be eligible for a TSGLI payment.
-To be eligible for TSGLI payments Soldiers must meet the following criteria:
+However, former Reserve Soldiers who sustained a traumatic injury prior to separating from service may be eligible for a TSGLI payment.

-The Soldiers must have incurred a scheduled loss and that loss must be a direct result of a traumatic injury.
+Have a scheduled loss that is a direct result of the traumatic injury, and

 TSGLI is also provided retroactively to Service members who incurred a qualifying severe loss as a result of traumatic injuries incurred between October 7, 2001 and November 30, 2005, regardless of the geographic location where the injury occurred, and regardless of whether they had SGLI coverage at the time of their injury.